hwengineer/rf_linkbudget/README.md

 ## Changelog

+### 1.1.3
+fixed typo in the `setDirection` function of the SPDT switch

 ### 1.1.2
 added more unit tests
 added more parameter verification
 `SPDT` Switches now have an Iso parameter for an isolation value

 ### 1.1.1
 Updated examples with `Filter` component